 Before the meeting, White House officials said that no final decision about future of American troop deployment in Afghanistan would be made.
 This didn’t stop commentators from speculating about a number that could come out of the talks, however.

-If press reports are to be believed, the Obama Administration and the military are once again fighting it out among themselves over how best to wrap up the Afghan war—a divide that is reminiscent of the weeks proceeding the surge of 2010.
-The White House asked the Defense Department to pare down its original request for between fifteen and twenty thousand troops, viewing that option as both too costly and cumbersome.
+If press reports are to be believed, the Obama Administration and the military are once again fighting it out among themselves over how best to wrap up the Afghan war — a divide that is reminiscent of the weeks proceeding the surge of 2010.
+The White House asked the Defense Department to pare down its original request for between 15- and 20,000 troops, viewing that option as both too costly and cumbersome.

 Fred and Kimberly Kagan, two scholars who have studied the war closely for its entire duration, also lambasted this “zero option” as woefully inadequate and one that would waste eleven years of American investment in Afghanistan.

 It doesn’t seem possible for President Obama to actually follow through on leaving Afghanistan altogether.
 What is possible, indeed certain, however, is that the White House, and the majority of Americans, will embrace a low troop option in order to bring an unpopular war to a close.

 Ensuring that the Afghan army is up to the task of defending the country without foreign assistance is currently the most important component of the NATO strategy but it may not be much of a priority when the mission ends in 2014.
 While creating and supporting an Afghan government that is legitimate and credible in the eyes of its people is an aspiration, the fact is that this goal cannot be achieved without constant supervision, constant prodding and billions of dollars in financial aid over a long period of time.